 Are Dachshunds "barkers"?

 Dachshunds love to bark.
 When they're not barking, they're usually barking.
 They can be very sensitive so when their environment changes, it can result in excessive barking.
 You can train your Dachshund to stop when you say certain commands.
 This takes time and patience, but it's doable!
+Hiring a dog walker to help with a frequent program of dog walks will keep your dachshund feeling happy and relaxed and less prone to barking.

 What kind of health risks do Dachshunds face?